An application made to streamline, enhance, and enable connections for remote first year Georgia Tech masters students.

 The onset of Covid-19 exacerbated this issue for many students, and revealed weaknesses in online collaboration tools.
 With so many platforms for communication, it is easy to lose track of conversations, and it can be difficult to organize and maintain connection.

 Design a solution to help remote, first year masters students at Georgia Tech connect with their program communities upon enrollment.

 Grouper is a mobile app and a central hub of the different communication channels and subgroups that Georgia Tech master’s students must juggle during remote learning.

+Grouper provides a cross-platform overview of all the online groups available in a student's community.
 Students can join any group directly from Grouper, and keep track of which groups they are a part of.

 Students can create new groups hosted on any platform directly from Grouper.